Feb 8, 2017

 Women are more likely than men to be portrayed as sexual objects through the use of language.
 Studies have found that there are 220 sexual words for women but only 22 for men.
 There are 500 slang terms for female prostitute but only 65 for male prostitutes or male users of prostitutes.
 Another way that sexist language derogates women is through different connotations for words that may have once been parallel.
 For example: master vs. mistress, bachelor vs. spinster; governor vs. governess; sir vs. madam.
 All of the allegedly parallel words for women have negative connotations and in some cases, sexual connotations, that the male terms don’t have.

 Another way sexist language derogates women is through the lack of parallel usage in description.
 For example: “The girls in the college class sat on one side and the men on the other.”
 Excuse me but most college students are young men and women of similar age.
-Another example I’ve seen is “The pioneers and their wives…” As someone born in the pioneer state of Oklahoma where a statute to the Pioneer Women is the favorite attraction in Ponca City, I deeply resent this insinuation.
+Another example I’ve seen is “The pioneers and their wives…” As someone born in the pioneer state of Oklahoma where a statue to the Pioneer Women is the favorite attraction in Ponca City, I deeply resent this insinuation.
 Pioneer women did not sit around eating bonbons.
 They got up at the crack of dawn to chop wood and fix meals, then went out and helped plow the back forty along with their husbands.
 They faced the same dangers: hostile Indians, tornados and other bad weather, crop failures.
 The denigrating phrase “pioneers and their wives” is deeply insulting to these women.

 Sexist language also uses terms relating to women that put them in a “power down” position.
 For example, trivializing: “ladies”, “lady doctor,” “poetess,” or infantilizing: “babe,” “chick,” or “girl.”
 But words that may seem to derogate men, e.g., “stud” are not always viewed as negative terms.
 “Stud” is a complement in many quarters.